CatBackmanCasino/MS1-ericbackman-plantaway/README.md

     -   About section changes to one column
 -   under 650px
     -   Nav changes to a hamburger dropdown
+    -   The Picture of the owner is removed to save space
     -   Products section changes into one column with product name, illustration, info and purchase.
     -   Purchase form changes to one column
     -   Footer changes to one column

-I used googels dev-tools to virtually try it on different devices.
-After not finding any bugs or issues i asked my family to test it on their devices to see if they understand the site and if it works the way it should.
-This would test both functionality, UX and Visuals.
+I used googles dev-tools to virtually try it on different devices.
+After not finding any bugs or issues I asked my family to test it on their devices to see if they understand the site and if it works the way it should.
+This would test both functionalities, UX and Visuals.
 This resulted in two issues/bugs.

- - The word "home" in the  "quote" section appeared on top of the product section on smaller screens
+ - The word "home" in the “quote" section appeared on top of the product section on smaller screens
  - After pressing "go" in the form a site opens to confirm the visitor is human.
 This opened in the same window and since the link back to the main site did not work it could cause problems.

- Both issues have been adresses and are solved.
+ Both issues have been addressed and are solved.

 ### Physically Tested Devices
  - Iphone 12
-    - chrome - No issues
+    - Chrome - No issues
     - Safari - No issues
     - DuckDuckGo -No issues

  - iphone 12 mini
-    - safari  - no issues
+    - Safari - no issues

 - lenovo 15"
-    - issue with "home in the quote section dropping to a new line on top of products.
+    - Issue with "home in the quote section dropping to a new line on top of products.
         - Issue is fixed.

- - iphone 11 chrome
+ - Iphone 11 chrome
     - no issues

 #### Virtually tested devices